HERB: Human-augmented Efficient Reinforcement learning for Bin-packing: INTRODUCTION

-Furthermore, learning from humans has been at the forefront of recent advances in robotic manipulation~\cite{zare_survey_2024}.
-However, collecting data from humans is cumbersome and time-consuming.
-We envision a learning scenario where the discrete aspects of the task which have a smaller search space~(in this case, the sequence) are learned from human data whereas the continuous, high dimensional actions~(exact placing location and orientation inside the box) are learned via Reinforcement Learning~(RL).
+We address the problem of irregular 3D object bin packing using a hybrid learning approach that combines IL with RL.
+In our framework, the discrete components of the task, which involve a relatively small search space (i.e., sequence planning), are learned from human demonstrations, while the continuous, high-dimensional actions (including the precise placement location and orientation within the box) are learned via RL.
+Our main contributions are threefold: